CoDzBeast/Wedding/replit.md

 ## Overview

-This is a single-page wedding website for Emily & James' September 14, 2025 celebration in Napa Valley, California.
+This is a single-page wedding website for Samantha and Zachary's September 14, 2025 celebration in Napa Valley, California.
 The site features a cinematic, editorial design inspired by high-end wedding publications with a handcrafted, intimate aesthetic.
 Built as a full-stack application with React frontend and Express backend, it includes sections for the couple's story, wedding details, itinerary, registry, local accommodations, and RSVP functionality.

 ## User Preferences